notoriousz/notoriousz/README.md

 #### My name is Matheus Serafim, but you can call me _Math_

 #### A bit of me 👇
-I’m 23 years old, currently working as Software Engineer at @Loggi.
+I’m 23 years old, currently working as Software Engineer.
 As a hobby, I like to eat a variety of foods, play games and travel.

 ---